pichim/PM2_PES_Board_Example/docs/markdown/ws1.md

     > [IR sensor tutorial](../markdown/ir_sensor.md)
 3. After finishing unplug Nucleo board from computer.
 ## Summary
-During the first workshop, the first program was launched on the Nucleo-F446RE microcontroller using additional hardware, i. e.
-LED.
-Then the IR distance sensor was connected and its calibration was carried out. <br>
+In first workshop, participants were introduced to the Nucleo-F446RE microcontroller and a custom PES board, acquiring familiarity with the Mbed Studio environment for coding.
+The workshop included the construction of the ``main`` file, comprehension of its structure, and implementation of essential commands.
+Additionally, exploration of hardware utilization, particularly the IR diode, and calibration using Matlab software were conducted.
+This foundational workshop aimed to put first steps in using microcontroler, laying the groundwork for further exploration in robotics and mechatronics.<br>
 Questions for own consideration:
 <!-- TODO think about it, about those question -->
 - THINK ABOUT IT